22-2/wheel-tab-switcher/README.md

 - The Obsidian team for their amazing app and plugin API
 - The Obsidian community for their support and feedback
+- Claude and Gemini for their AI-powered help with code commenting, refactoring, and commit messages.